taddeus/webbasics/README.txt

 ----------
 Unit tests are in the 'tests/' directory.
 PHPUnit is used to run tests.
 The PHP extension Xdebug needs to be installed in order to generate a code coverage report.
-To run unit tests, simply run 'phpunit' in the root directory.
+To run all unit tests, simply run 'phpunit' in the root directory.

 -------------